Marie-Hélène Thoraval

-Marie-Hélène Thoraval (born 3 June 1966 in Coutances) is a French politician who has been serving as Mayor of Romans-sur-Isère since 2014 and as a member of the Regional council of Auvergne-Rhône-Alpes since 2016.
+Marie-Hélène Thoraval (/fr/; born 3 June 1966) is a French politician who has served as mayor of Romans-sur-Isère since 2014 and a member of the Regional Council of Auvergne-Rhône-Alpes since 2016.

 Political career

 Thoraval was a member of the National Assembly of France from 2010 to 2012.
 She was the substitute candidate for Gabriel Biancheri in the 2007 French legislative election in Drôme's 4th constituency.
 She succeeded Biancheri following his death in 2010.

 Thoraval is a member of the Union for a Popular Movement.

 Political positions

 In 2019, Thoraval publicly declared her support for incumbent President Emmanuel Macron.